svnm/react-router-redux-example/README.md

 e.g. [Footer](https://github.com/StevenIseki/redux-simple-router-example/blob/master/src/components/Footer.js) is a react component, [Header](https://github.com/StevenIseki/redux-simple-router-example/blob/master/src/components/Header.js) is just a function.

 This was just to show the difference in the approach.
-In a real app you might have a consistent approach maybe all components are functions, and containers are react components, or maybe all components are react components to make use of react-css-modules...
+In a real app you might have a consistent approach maybe using functions for the containers and react components for the dumb components to make use of react-css-modules...
 It is up to you, you can mix and match like I did in the example if you like I guess too.

 ## License